Expression Bodied Members in C#

 What are Expression Bodied Members in C#?

-The Expression Bodied Members in C#, allows us to provide the implementation of a member in a better readable format.
-You can use expression-bodied members in C# whenever the logic for any supported members such as a method or property consists of a single expression.
-An expression body definition has the following general syntax:
+The Expression Bodied Members in C# 7, allows us to provide the implementation of a member in a better readable format.
+You can use Expression Bodied Members in C# whenever the logic for any supported members such as a method or property consists of a single expression.
+An Expression Bodied Member definition has the following general syntax:

 member => expression; Where expression is a valid C# expression.

-The Expression Bodied Members in C# was first introduced in C# 6 with only methods and properties.
+The Expression Bodied Members was first introduced in C# 6 with only Methods and Properties.
 But with C# 7, several new members have been included in the list.
-The complete list of members is as shown below.
+The complete list of Expression Bodied Members is as follows.

 1. Methods